rydmike/rydmike.github.io/blog_layout_and_theming.md

 design change and migration in this [Flutter design document](https://docs.google.com/document/d/1kzIOQN4QYfVsc5lMZgy_A-FWGXBAJBMySGqZqsJytcE/edit).

-At the time of writing we do not yet know what kind of adjustments Material You will bring theming in Flutter.
+At the time of writing we do not yet know what kind of adjustments Material You will bring to theming in Flutter.
 It could be very minimal changes, or we might even see a new cleaner theming solution.

 # Finally